skip to Main Content

 Dream trip to Japan

-Students learn about Japan through the eyes of a potential traveler.
-They obtain information about famous places and fun activities in Japan through ‘jigsaw reading’.
-They then plan their own ‘Dream trip to Japan’ through group discussion.
+Students learn about Japan from the perspective of a potential traveller.
+They acquire information about famous places and enjoyable activities in Japan by reading a ‘travel information flyer.’
+They then plan their own imaginary ‘Dream Trip to Japan’ through group discussion and make a brief presentation of their ‘Dream Trip’ to the class.

 [Suitable for: Senior Secondary]

-This workshop provides students with an easy and fun reading experience in Japanese.
-Following a basic and simple explanation of Tadoku, students read graded/guided readers in Japanese at their own pace based on their interests and proficiency level.
+This workshop provides students with an enjoyable and accessible reading experience in Japanese.
+Following a basic and straightforward explanation of Tadoku, students read graded or guided readers in Japanese at their own pace, based on their interests and proficiency levels.

 [Suitable for: Senior Secondary]